 Safeguarding children from abuse, neglect and harm and ensuring the health, safety and wellbeing of our children, our families and our people is Goodstart’s first and most important obligation.

-For those in our Centres, creating and maintaining safe and nurturing environments, supported by high quality teaching and supervision, ensures all children have the learning, development, and wellbeing outcomes they need for school and life.
+For those in our centres, creating and maintaining safe and nurturing environments, supported by high quality teaching and supervision, ensures all children have the learning, development, and wellbeing outcomes they need for school and life.

 Our child safe environment requirement outlines how Goodstart maintains physical, psychological, and online environments that promote cultural safety and keep children safe and well.